 You would be wrong, though.

 Downtown condos have home owners associations (HOAs).
 HOAs have rules, and in downtown Austin those rules are usually antagonistic to short term rentals.
 Breaking those rules could result in a $1000 per day fine by the HOAs.
 Despite the fact that the STR ordinance does not regulate apartments and condominiums, last year’s fight with the City of Austin to regulate STRs wasn’t going to impact most of us living in downtown because of these HOA rules.
+[UPDATE: rules have been revised to cap STR permits in CBD multi-family buildings at 25%]

 The Railyard condos are very, very unique.